 Enter Ellen Browning Scripps

-In 1921, Ellen Browning Scripps, a wealthy local resident since 1897 who had focused much of her life and philanthropy on the welfare of children in La Jolla, sought to ameliorate this ongoing problem.
+Ellen Browning Scripps, a wealthy La Jolla resident since 1897, had focused much of her life and philanthropy on children.
+In 1921, she set out to fix the swim problem.

-You may recognize her name from some of the many prominent local institutions that still bear her name, including the Scripps Institution of Oceanography and Scripps Hospital.
-She also bought the land that became Torrey Pines State Reserve with the intent of making it a public park.
-And that is just three of many of her works in La Jolla.
+You may recognize her name from local institutions that still bear it: the Scripps Institution of Oceanography, Scripps Hospital, and the land she bought that became Torrey Pines State Reserve.
+Those are three of her many works in La Jolla.

 The Sea Wall Idea